 That’s why Jamboree provides unique resident service programs that offer seniors a sense of security, as well as community, healthy living, and active lifestyles.
 These customized programs serve the needs of seniors through our resident services approach called REACH.
 As an acrostic, see our REACH Seniors brochure for how we use five simple values to help our senior residents successfully age in place, with a meaningful quality of life.

-That’s why Jamboree provides customized resident service programs that allow seniors to age in place with a sense of security and community.
-An enhanced level of supportive services provides activities and options for a healthy social lifestyle.
+Jamboree’s supportive services follow a best-practice model that links social interaction with long-term health, providing activities and options for an active, social lifestyle.
 Fitness and nutritional resources, medical support, education such as computer training, and other community amenities all allow seniors to remain in a stable, supportive environment they can afford.
-In fact, one-fourth of our senior residents qualify for a skilled nursing facility but live independently with our wrap-around support and services.
+In fact, many of our senior residents qualify for a skilled nursing facility but live independently with our wrap-around support and services.

-See firsthand how our housing and services are making a difference in the lives of thousands of our seniors as they age in place and thrive.
+- Meet our senior residents as they age in place and thrive.
 Follow us on Facebook and Instagram.